metaconnector/connect-mt5-to-tradingview/README.md

-For more advanced copy trading solutions, visit [https://copytrading.combiz.org/) for expert tools and assistance.

 TradingView is one of the world’s most popular charting platforms, known for its powerful indicators, advanced tools, and user-friendly interface.
 On the other hand, MetaTrader 5 (MT5) is a highly trusted trading platform used for executing trades with brokers across forex, commodities, indices, and cryptocurrencies.
 Many traders want to connect MT5 to TradingView so they can enjoy TradingView’s advanced charts while executing orders automatically on MT5.

 Although TradingView does not offer a direct built-in MT5 connection, you can easily link both platforms with the help of a TradingView to MT5 bridge.
 Here is a complete SEO-friendly guide explaining how to integrate them and automate your trading workflow.